-Keeping your blood sugar in check isn’t important if you have diabetes, something everyone should strive for.
+Keeping your blood sugar in check isn’t important if you have diabetes – it’s something everyone should strive for.
 Once your blood sugar levels are stable, you will have more energy.
 You will be able to focus and concentrate more, and you can even lose weight.
-A blood-sugar-friendly diet is really just healthy eating that keeps your glucose levels steady throughout the day and doesn’t make you spike and crash to the point where you end up feeling sleepy or hungrier than you normally are.
+A blood-sugar-friendly diet is really just healthy eating that keeps your glucose levels steady throughout the day and doesn’t cause spikes and crashes that leave you feeling sleepy or hungrier than usual.

 Understanding Blood Sugar and Why It Matters